-In the beginning of the movie when the elderly Rose is placing her photographs, she places them facing her bed.
-Later at the end of the movie, while she is asleep, it is clear the the photographs are arranged away from her bed.
+At the beginning of the movie, when the elderly Rose is placing her photographs, she places them facing her bed.
+Later at the end of the movie, while she is asleep, it is clear the the photographs are facing away from her bed.

-When Rose is arriving in New York, she looks at the Statue of Liberty, which is the same color as now (green).
-But if you visit the Statue of Liberty, you'll find a plate telling you that the original color was brown, and it took over 35 years for it to change color.
-The Statue of Liberty was placed there in 1886, so in 1912 it should have still been partly brown.
+When Rose is arriving in New York, she looks at the Statue of Liberty, which is the same color as now (copper green).
+But if you visit the Statue of Liberty, we'll find a plate telling us that the original color was brown, and it took over 35 years for it to change color.
+The Statue of Liberty was established there in 1886, so in 1912 it should have still been partly brown.
 Also, the flame was replaced in 1986 (for its 100th anniversary) with a gold flame.
 The film shows the Statue holding a torch with a gold flame, not the original.

 Rose mentions Sigmund Freud's ideas on the male preoccupation with size to Bruce.
 Freud did not publish the work relating to this until 1920 in "The Pleasure Principle."
 Also, up until 1919, Freud relied solely on data from females.

 In the scene when Jack is shown in the Master-at-Arms' office from the outside of the ship through a porthole, the hull appears to be of a smooth, modern welded construction.
 In fact, the Titanic's hull was constructed of overlapping plates held in place with round-headed rivets.

 The Afghan hound depicted during the movie was a beautiful specimen of today but quite different from one from the 1912 era.
 These dogs were very sparsely coated and much coarser in build - still uniquely beautiful, but quite a contrast to today's Afghans.